Dallas Rollover Trucking Accident Attorneys

 Rollover accidents are sometimes caused by faulty machinery.
 If the brake pads don’t work properly then a driver may not be able to stop in time to avoid an object in the road.
 The mechanics responsible for the maintenance of the truck can be held liable if it’s found that they overlooked obvious mechanical issues that caused the accident.

 There is also the chance that you or your loved one was partially at fault for the accident.
 That doesn’t mean you can’t file a claim, however.
 Texas follows the modified comparative fault theory.
 So long as you are found to be less than 51% responsible then you can still recover damages.
 However, the compensation will be reduced by the percentage that you are found to be responsible for.
 For example, if it’s decided that you are 20% responsible for the accident, then the damages you receive will be reduced by 20%.
 If you are awarded $100,000, then you will receive $80,000.

 The Lenahan Law Firm isn’t like those giant settlement mills that take every client that contacts them.
-We’re small because we believe that our clients should always come first.
+We’re a small firm because we believe that our clients should always come first.
 When we take on a client, we never stop fighting for them.
 Our goal isn’t to settle things as quickly as possible, it’s to get you the justice you deserve.
 Contact us at (214) 295-1008 to find out if we’re the correct choice for your case.